ILIAS-eLearning/ILIAS/libs/README.md

 ## Update a single depencie
 - Search the name of depencie you like to update
-- Update by using "composer update <DEPENDENCIE_NAME>"
+- Update by using "composer update --no-dev <DEPENDENCIE_NAME>"
+- Commit all changes in composer.lock and the vendor folder